 9.3 Is Börek healthy?

-Börek can be a healthy option, especially when made with nutrient-rich fillings like spinach and minimal oil.
-Opting for whole-grain dough can also enhance its nutritional profile.
+Börek can be healthy if you use good fillings like spinach and not too much oil.
+Using whole-grain dough also help.

 9.4 How do I store leftover Börek?

-Store leftover börek in an airtight container in the refrigerator for up to three days.
-It’s best reheated in the oven to maintain its texture.
+Keep leftovers in an airtight container in the fridge for up to 3 days.
+Best to reheat in the oven so it grabs its crunch.

 9.5 Can I make spinach and feta Börek vegan?